This article will help you figure out whether a naturopathic doctor is the best person to help you, and if so, how to choose a naturopath.

-- Do they focus on your health issue?
-Naturopaths are trained to treat many issues, but they often end up focusing on a few areas.
-When you’re reading an ND’s bio or talking with them, be sure to check if they have experience successfully treating your health concerns, and also find out how they would go about working with you.
+Naturopaths treat many issues, but they often end up focusing on a few areas.
+When you’re reading an ND’s bio or talking with them, be sure to check if they have experience successfully treating your health concerns.
+Also, find out how they would go about working with you.

-- Do they lead a healthy lifestyle?
 Some people suggest you should only work with health practitioners who are a picture of health themselves, but if you look a little closer at this, you may find it’s not the best yardstick.
 The reason is that many practitioners, especially naturopathic doctors, pursued this career path because they had been struggling with chronic health issues of their own which were dramatically improved when they got help from their own naturopath.
 They still may have some symptoms of those health issues that may be with them for life, so they may not be in perfect health.
 The more important question, therefore, is do they lead a healthy lifestyle?
 Do they practice what they preach?

-- Will they work with your conventional doctor?
 If you’re currently seeing a conventional physician and/or are taking prescription medications, you’ll want to find a naturopath in a Toronto clinic who will work with your doctor.
-Naturopaths are well-versed in understanding interactions between their remedies and conventional prescriptions.
-And if you’re getting read for surgery or another conventional treatment, your naturopath can play a huge role in accelerating your recovery.
+Naturopaths understand interactions between their remedies and conventional prescriptions.
+And if you’re getting ready for surgery or another conventional treatment, your naturopath can play a huge role in accelerating your recovery.

 One of the reasons we filmed videos with each naturopathic doctor at the links below is so you can get a feel for if you’d be a good fit to work together.
 On top of that, it’s always a good idea to book a free 15 minute consultation with any practitioner to see how it feels in person, and to ask them any questions you have.

-What A Full Visit Looks Like
+What Does A Full Visit To Mahaya Look Like?

 Your first full session with a naturopathic doctor often takes around 90 minutes in order to give them time to:

-- Answer your questions.
+Answer your questions.

-- Discuss your diet, exercise, stress, sleep, lifestyle.
+Discuss your diet, exercise, stress, sleep, lifestyle.